Surgical Options For Slipped Disc

 By definition, a disectomy means removal of disc, and laminectomy means removal of the lamina, which is a bone that is part of the vertebra.

-A discectomy is performed under general anesthesia.
+General anesthesia is given during discectomy.
 In order to remove the fragment of herniated disc, your surgeon will make an incision over the center of your back.
 The incision is usually about 3 centimeters in length.
 Your surgeon then carefully dissects the muscles away from the bone of your spine.
 Using special instruments, your surgeon removes a small amount of bone and ligament from the back of the spine.
 This part of the procedure is called a laminectomy.

-Once this bone and ligament is removed, your surgeon can see, and protect, the spinal nerves.
-Once the disc herniation is found, the herniated disc fragment is removed.
+Your surgeon can now see, and protect, the spinal nerves once this bone and ligament is removed.
+The herniated disc fragment is removed once the disc herniation is found.
 Depending on the appearance and the condition of the remaining disc, more disc fragments may be removed in hopes of avoiding another fragment of disc from herniating in the future.
-Once the disc has been cleaned out from the area around the nerves, the incision is closed and a bandage is applied.
+The bandage is applied once the incision is closed.
+This happens when the disc has been cleaned out from the area around the nerves.

 Newer techniques may allow your surgeon to perform a procedure called an endoscopic discectomy.
 In an endoscopic discectomy your surgeon uses special instruments and a camera to remove the herniated disc through very small incisions.

 The endoscopic microdiscectomy is a procedure that accomplishes the same goal as a traditional open discectomy, removing the herniated disc, but uses a smaller incision.
 Instead of actually looking at the herniated disc fragment and removing it, your surgeon uses a small camera to find the fragment and special instruments to remove it.
 The procedure may not require general anesthesia, and is done through a smaller incision with less tissue dissection.
 Your surgeon uses x-ray and the camera to “see” where the disc herniation is, and special instruments to remove the fragment.